tsurumeso/vocal-remover/README.md

 # vocal-remover
-This is a spectrogram based vocal seperation tool.
+This is a spectrogram based vocal seperation tool using deep neural networks.

 ## Requirements